 It's important that your doctor is experienced in treating patients with myeloma or works in consultation with a myeloma specialist.
 This type of specialist is usually called a hematologist oncologist.

-Your treatment will include one or more of the following therapies:
+Your treatment may include one or more of the following therapies:

 - Chemotherapy and drug therapy